 Office of Research expects the Sponsoring Unit to assist the VRS with the following items:

 - The Staff Contact and Faculty Sponsor should assist with housing arrangements.
 Housing arrangements may take different forms, depending on the needs of the visitor and family.
 See this section for a link to Apartment Finder and a list of hotels in Athens.

 - The Staff Contact and Faculty Sponsor should also help arrange family support.
 A visitor who is coming with family may need help with issues such as schools, transportation, language, banking, etc.

 - The Staff Contact should assist them in MyID creation and it is the responsibility of the Faculty Sponsor and Sponsoring Unit to ensure his/she completes OnBoarding.

-If a Faculty Sponsor wishes to extend the visit past the original visit end date or past the maximum visit duration for the VRS type, please send a request for extension with explanation/justification of the situation to email@example.com.
-The justification must include:
+If a Faculty Sponsor has an existing VRS and wishes to extend the visit past the original visit end date or past the maximum visit duration for the VRS type, please submit a request via the VRS Extention Request Form.